hicommonwealth/commonwealth/knowledge_base/Ways-Of-Working.md

 Later on Friday we have our Sprint Planning meeting where we tee up the stories we want to include in the next week's sprint.
 This is not a meeting the full team needs to attend; however, the goal is to have the following week's scope worked out by the end of the previous sprint.

-# Deployment and QA schedule
+# Agile Release Schedule

-Agile Release Trains (aka [ART, from SAFe5](https://v5.scaledagileframework.com/agile-release-train/)) run 4.5 days a week, Monday morning through mid-day Friday.
-We do not deploy on Fridays after 13:00 EST. If QA has been approved by 13:00, we will ship the release; otherwise we don't ship until Monday.
+Aspirationally, we run an Agile Release Train (aka [ART, from SAFe5](https://v5.scaledagileframework.com/agile-release-train/)) 4 days a week, Monday through Thursday, with deploys performed before 13:00 EST. If necessary, we may also deploy Friday morning before 13:00, provided QA has approved the release; otherwise we wait until Monday.

-Over the course of the day, pull requests are merged into the Master branch on an ad hoc basis.
-On merge, the code is automatically pushed to our Beta (QA) server.
-Each morning, before the next round of PR merges, Beta ships a new release to the live site.
-Typically, a working session (aka "PR Party") is held to make sure everything shippable will be included in the next day's release.
+Leads cut release branches which are manually pushed to our Beta (QA) server.
+Aspirationally, Beta ships a new release to the live site each morning before the next release is cut.
+A working session (or "PR Party") may be held to ensure all shippable code will be included in the next day's release.

 Currently, Product team is responsible for QA'ing the day's release on Beta before the following morning.
 As of 230831, we have hired a QA Engineer who will begin taking on this work as well as executing the automation plan; expect this part of process to be in flux.